Introduction to Financial Institution

-- It also advises the customers on how to deal with the equity and the other securities bought and sold in the market.
+- It also advises the customers on dealing with the equity and the other securities bought and sold in the market.

 How does it work?

 Financial institutions work like banks in some ways.
-They give loans and advances to the customers and also set a platform for the customers to do some investments.
-The customers get exciting offers and returns from them and therefore these institutions are gaining popularity.
-It also provide consultancy services to the clients on their investments related to the financial markets where the huge amount of risk is involved.
-Moreover, the customers who are handing over their hard-earned monies to such institutions should check for the history and origin of this financial institution.
+They give loans and advances to the customers and set a platform for them to make some investments.
+Customers get exciting offers and returns from them, so these institutions are gaining popularity.
+It also provides consultancy services to clients on their investments related to the financial markets where a considerable amount of risk is involved.
+Moreover, the customers handing over their hard-earned monies to such institutions should check for the history and origin of this financial institution.